-First you have to get the sources of the mosaik-API for Java which is provided on Gitlab.
+If you want to compile the jar yourself, you have to get the sources of the mosaik-java-API for Java which is provided on Gitlab.
 Clone it and put it in the development environment of your choice.

 5.9.2 Creating the model